 - Loop of Henle

 The superior section of the metanephric vesicle further elongates to connect to the collecting ducts.
 Thus, the nephron, the smallest unit of the kidney, is completed.
-From the fourth month, the definitive kidney, a description for the completed metanephros, produces urine, which is directed into the amniotic cavity of the embryo, where it is in turn swallowed by the embryo.
+Starting in the fourth month, the definitive kidney (the term for the completed metanephros) produces urine, which is directed into the amniotic cavity of the embryo and is then swallowed by the embryo.

 Ascension of the Kidney

 In contrast to the more superficially located mesonephros, the metanephros is, from the outset, located in the retroperitoneum.
-Growth of the embryo in the lumbar and sacral area is accompanied by the ascension of the kidney; the kidneys are moved into the abdomen, underneath the adrenal glands.
-The left kidney completes the ascension at the level of Th11-L2, the right one slightly lower at the level of Th12-L2/3.
+Growth of the embryo in the lumbar and sacral area is accompanied by the ascension of the kidney; the kidneys move into the abdomen, underneath the adrenal glands.
+The left kidney completes the ascension at the level of Th11–L2 and the right one slightly lower, at the level of Th12–L2/3.

-The ureter must grow in length during the ascension since it is connected to both the kidneys and the urinary bladder.
+The ureter must grow in length during the ascension because it is connected to both the kidneys and the urinary bladder.
 This movement is completed at about the ninth week.
-Sometimes the process is referred to as a relative ascension.
-This means that only an apparent movement into the abdomen occurs since the embryo just grows away from the kidneys, underneath them.
+Sometimes the process is referred to as relative ascension.
+This means that only an apparent movement into the abdomen occurs because the embryo just grows away from the kidneys, underneath them.

 Development of the Ureters

 In the fifth week, the ureteric bud arises from the mesonephric duct, close to where the mesonephric duct attaches to the cloaca.
 This grows into the metanephrogenic blastema in a dorsocranial direction.
 There it branches into additional structures.
 The stem of the ureteric bud is then called the ‘ureter.’